hoyaaaa/nsfw_detector_flutter/README.md

 ### Android

-This package uses the `flutter_lints` package, so the Android `minSdkVersion` must be set to 26 or higher.
+This package uses the `tflite_flutter` package, so the Android `minSdkVersion` must be set to 26 or higher.
 Check the following setting in the `android/app/build.gradle` file:

 ```gradle
 android {